royalPanic/Arduino-Autonomous-Car/README.md

 To do this, you should first head to [this site](https://bitbucket.org/teckel12/arduino-new-ping/downloads/) and grab the `.zip` of the latest version of the library.
 After, you're going to want to open up the IDE and navigate to the "Sketch" menu.
 Once there, you're going to want to go to "Include Library".
 Continue to "Add .zip Library" Then, navigate to the `.zip` file of the library you just downloaded, and finish the prompt.
 Now if we return to the "Include Library" dropdown, we see that the `NewPing` library is listed at the bottom of the menu, ready to be used.

 ### Using the `NewPing` Library:
-Firstly, we;re going to need to include the library in our code.
-Doing this is quite simple, all we have to is find the place where the other library is imported, and append `#import <NewPing.h>`.
+Firstly, we're going to need to include the library in our code.
+Doing this is quite simple, all we have to is find the place where the other library is imported, and append `#include <NewPing.h>`.
 ```c++
 ...
 String readString;